Polyfrost/Hytils-Reborn/README.md

 ![ForgeGradle directory](.github/forgegradle.png)

-Then proceed to double-click the `setupDecompWorkspace` tasks.
+Then proceed to double-click the `setupDecompWorkspace` task.
 This may take a few minutes.

 ![setupDecompWorkspace task](.github/setupDecompWorkspace.png)